 0 Parentheses surround the quantity and currency symbol.
-1 The sign string pressed as the quantity and surrance surplus 2 The sign string precedes the quantity and currency symbol.
-The sign string is after the quantity and currency symbol.
-3 4 The sign string immediately precedes the currency symbol. - The sign string immediately succeeds the currency symbol.
+1 The sign string precedes the quantity and currency symbol.
+2 The sign string is after the quantity and currency symbol.
+3 The sign string immediately precedes the currency symbol.
+4 The sign string immediately succeeds the currency symbol.

-4.7 findlocale() on page 4-133.
+4.7 \findlocale() on page 4-144.

-4.9 get lconv() on page 4-135.
+4.9 \get\lconv() on page 4-146.